yangmingmei/LoFT/README.md

 # LoFT v 1.0

-  LoFT presents a Low-order modelling of floating offshore wind turbines (FOWTs).
+  LoFT presents a Low-order modelling of floating offshore wind turbines (FOWTs)/ farms.
 The main purposes are threefold:
 1. Establish the low-order modelling and fast simulations of numerous FOWTs.
 2. Faciliate the grid intergration research in floating offshore wind farms.
 3. Support the deep reinforcement learning training